 Jouer une balle de la zone de départ

-Because moving tee-markers can have a significant effect on the competition, they should not be moved and, if they are moved, they should be replaced.However, if a player moves a tee-marker because he or she thinks it should be in a different position, or deliberately destroys the tee-marker, the Committee may choose to disqualify the player for serious misconduct contrary to the spirit of the game (Rule 1.2a).
+If a player causes a tee-marker to move (such as by tripping over it, hitting it in anger or lifting it for no apparent reason), but this does not improve the conditions affecting the stroke, there is no penalty, even if the player does not replace it before playing from the teeing area.But because moving tee-markers can have a significant effect on the competition, they should not be moved and, if they are moved, they should be replaced.However, if a player moves a tee-marker because they think it should be in a different position, or deliberately destroys the tee-marker, the Committee may choose to disqualify the player for serious misconduct contrary to the spirit of the game (Rule 1.2a).

 Balle utilisée pendant le jeu d'un trou